Top Real Estate Marketing Ideas

 The opportunity here is still wide open because for whatever reasons, many people including real estate agents who know better, let their fear of being seen or even heard on a video stop them from marketing their product.
 Breaking the ice is well worth it.
 A video is something that even at its worst is appreciated more than its absence.
 Besides, there are multitudinous resources both free and paid to help you get the particulars of shooting good real estate video to an acceptable and marketable quality very quickly.

 With all the work I do in making websites rank in Google, compared to the power of video marketing for many markets, SEO and website ranking pales in comparison to the opportunities available through video marketing.

 Dave Keys – SEO Solutions For Real Estate

 Inspire A Bidding War

 Buyers love value, hey every shopper does.
-Many markets including mine in Charlotte NC have become sellers markets.
-While clients can employ a number of strategies, lowering the initial list price 5-10% while notifying brokers the seller will not be accepting offers for a few days, can be successful in getting a home sold.
+Many markets including mine in Charlotte NC have become seller’s markets.
+While clients can employ some strategies, lowering the initial list price 5-10% while notifying brokers the seller will not be accepting offers for a few days, can be successful in getting a home sold.

 Walid Muhammad – Prostead Realty

 Whether you are are a new Real Estate agent or a seasoned veteran hopefully you have taken away a tip or two that you did not know about!
 A big thanks goes out to all these top social media and Real Estate professionals who have taken the time to provide their best marketing tips.